nasa/fprime/Gds/docs/testAPI/user_guide.md

 ## API Usage Requirements

 ## Idiosyncrasies
-In this document, idiosyncrasies refer to improvements, issues, and future features that.
-The API in its present state is functional, but these things were identified as nice-to-haves or potential issues to be revised later.
+In this document, idiosyncrasies refer to improvements, issues, and future features that should be in the Test API.
+The API in its present state is functional, but these were identified as nice-to-haves or potential issues to be revised later.

 ### Timeout implementation

 ### Better History Markers (future)